temporalio/temporal-learning/docs/getting_started/typescript/first_program_in_typescript/index.md

 It's a good practice to send a single, serializable data structure into a Workflow as its input, rather than multiple, separate input variables.
 As your Workflows evolve, you may need to add additional inputs, and using a single argument will make it easier for you to change long-running Workflows in the future.

-Notice that the `PaymentDetails` includes a `referenceId` field.
+Notice that the `PaymentDetails` interface includes a `referenceId` field.
 Some APIs let you send a unique "idempotency key" along with the transaction details to guarantee that if you retry the transaction due to some kind of failure, the API you're calling will use the key to ensure it only executes the transaction once.

 The Workflow Definition calls the Activities `withdraw` and `deposit` to handle the money transfers.
 Activities are where you perform the business logic for your application.
 Like Workflows, you define Activities in Typescript by defining Typescript functions that receive some input values.